ghowland/StatsInvalidWhenPopIsOne/README.md

-# Statistics Are Invalid When Population Size Is One
+## Statistics Are Invalid When Population Size Is One And Accuracy Matters

 This is a logical essay to prove that all statistics are invalid when the population size is one.